Nicki Paterson

-Nicholas Stephen "Nicki" Paterson (born 19 January 1985, in Lanark) is a Scottish footballer who plays as a midfielder for Albion Rovers.
+Nicholas Stephen "Nicki" Paterson (born 19 January 1985) is a Scottish former footballer who plays as a midfielder.

 Career

-Early career in Scotland
+Early career

 Paterson grew up in Motherwell, and was a member of the academy at Scottish football club Motherwell, before signing a professional deal with Hamilton Academical in 2002.
 He made his professional debut on 3 August 2002 in a Scottish Second Division game against Cowdenbeath as a 17-year-old.
 He went on to play seven league, two Scottish League Cup and one Scottish Challenge Cup games for Hamilton over the next two seasons, usually from the substitute's bench, before leaving at the end of the 2003–2004 season.

 College and amateur

 Paterson moved to the United States in 2005 after being offered a college scholarship by the University of Nevada Las Vegas.
 He played four years college soccer for the UNLV Rebels, earning Second Team All-Mountain Pacific Sports Federation honours as a sophomore in 2006.
 During his college years Paterson also played two seasons for Des Moines Menace in the USL Premier Development League scoring 15 goals earning top scorer in both seasons.